Common Questions and Issues

 Representing clients at the AAT requires a comprehensive knowledge of visa requirements, the ability to research relevant case law and expertise in the processes and procedures of AAT appeals.

 This is where ACIC can help as we have represented clients successfully at the AAT on numerous occasions.
-If you would like advice and assistance in making an appeal for your refusal or cancellation, please book a consultation with one of our migration advisors to have a free assessment of you case.
-In the consultation we can give you an indication of the overall prospects of success and likely issues in your case, as well as any alternative visa pathways.
+If you would like advice and assistance in making an appeal for your refusal or cancellation, please book a consultation with one of our migration advisors to have a free assessment of your case.
+In the consultation, we can give you an indication of the overall prospects of success and likely issues in your case, as well as any alternative visa pathways.

 - Provide you with options if your visa application has been refused or your visa is cancelled.